brendankellyODG/opendatagroup.github.io/Product Manuals/Stream Descriptors/index.md

 #### <a name="section-odbc">ODBC

 An ODBC stream reads data from RDBMS.
 The key parameter of the ODBC transport is the connection string.
-Currently, FastScore supports MSSQL and PostgreSQL databases.
+Currently, ModelOp Center supports MSSQL and PostgreSQL databases.

 | Field | Type | Description | Default | Example |